lundha/lundha.github.io/about.md

 *Non-trivial info:*

-I am a former academy basketball player, which I still play in my spare time.
+I am a former academy basketball player, and I still play in my spare time.
 I appreciate coffee, and my passion as a kid was Geography.
 I wear hockey jerseys on Saturdays, and watch NHL games when Time Zones are friendly.
 I am a Winnipeg Jets fan, have fallen in love with Applewood Cheddar, and acknowledge British Columbia as the birthplace of Wolverine.
 I am totally in for a scone, especially if it comes with butter and strawberry jam.
 I love *Grumpy Old Men* (the 1993 movie with Walter Matthau and Jack Lemmon), and think the World would be a better place if all communities had the same atmosphere as Wabasha, Minnesota.
 I like craft beer, and especially double IPAs.
 I buy Bill Bryson's books, but never make it to the end.

 *For prospective employers:*